souli2020/surfBoard-shop/README.md

 4. Run `npm start` to start the server at port 3000

-## At this pint od developement the project allows users to:
+## At this point of developement the project allows users to:

 1. **Create an account**: Users can register to the website by filling out a registration form.